 Brandon’s repertoire expanded into the children’s market when Scholastic published Alcatraz Versus the Evil Librarians, a middle-grade novel, in October 2007.
 Nancy Pearl gave this book a very favorable review on National Public Radio, which pleased Sanderson fans.
 Three more volumes of the series have been released so far.
 Additionally, Brandon’s novella Infinity Blade: Awakening was an ebook bestseller for Epic Games accompanying their acclaimed Infinity Blade iOS video game series.

 In December 2007 Brandon was chosen by Harriet McDougal Rigney to complete Robert Jordan’s Wheel of Time series after his untimely passing.
-2009′s The Gathering Storm and 2010′s Towers of Midnight will be followed by the final volume in the series, A Memory of Light, in January 2013.
+2009’s The Gathering Storm and 2010’s Towers of Midnight was followed by the final volume in the series, A Memory of Light, in January 2013.

-Follow Brandon’s blog, Facebook page, and Twitter feed for up-to-date information, and check out his events calendar to see where he will be appearing.
+Follow Brandon’s blog, Facebook page, Twitter feed, Instagram, and Google + for up-to-date information, and check out his events calendar to see where he will be appearing.
 Anyone who subscribes to the mailing list and indicates what city they live in will receive reminders when Brandon’s signing tours bring him nearby.
 For more in-depth information and preview chapters for Brandon’s books, see the book pages, and for detailed behind-the-scenes information about the writing of each chapter, see the annotations.
 And for those who want a larger taste of Brandon’s writing, the entire text of Warbreaker is available here.